History of Supreme court in Timeline

 In 1999, the right of abode issue in Hong Kong became controversial, raising concerns for judicial independence.

-In 2001, the constitutional amendment to establish the Constitutional Court of Indonesia was passed.
+In 2001, a constitutional amendment was passed to establish the Constitutional Court of Indonesia.

-In 2003, the Constitutional Court of Indonesia was established.
+In 2003, the Constitutional Court of Indonesia was established to review bills and government actions for constitutionality.

 2003: Supreme Court Act (2003)

-In New Zealand, the right of appeal to the Privy Council was abolished following the passing of the Supreme Court Act in 2003.
+In 2003, the right of appeal to the Privy Council from New Zealand was abolished following the passing of the Supreme Court Act.

-Until 2003, a fifth supreme court also existed for the military jurisdiction, this being the Supreme Military Court.
+Until 2003, a fifth supreme court also existed for the military jurisdiction, this being the Supreme Military Court (Supremo Tribunal Militar).

 2004: Establishment of the Supreme Court of New Zealand